Index To All Six Sections

 The Earth is Permanent

-Psalm 104:5 and Ecclesiastes 1:4 some of the verses quoted in defense of the perpetual earth position.
+Psalm 104:5 and Ecclesiastes 1:4 are among the verses quoted in defense of the perpetual earth position.

 He established the earth upon its foundations, So that it will not totter forever (Heb. olam) and ever.
 (Psalms 104:5 NASB)